East Bay Electric Lines: Lines

 The East Bay Electric Lines were originally designated mainly by the names of their principal streets.
 They received numbers for Bay Bridge service.
-The most significant changes occurred as the result of the removal of the Harrison St. bridge between Oakland and Alameda in December 1923, and the agreement with the Key System in March 1933, with the Bay Bridge plans in view, to abandon duplicating lines, on the basis of which company first served each area.
+The most significant changes occurred as the result of the removal of the Harrison Street bridge between Oakland and Alameda in December 1923, and the agreement with the Key System in March 1933, with the Bay Bridge plans in view, to abandon duplicating lines, on the basis of which company first served each area.

 The Oakland 7th Street Line carried the most passengers, with the Berkeley Shattuck Avenue Line being second.
 Patronage was at a maximum about 1920 and had declined by about half by the time of Bay Bridge operation.

 The SP seemed to prefer to have groups of their lines terminate at the same place.
-Three lines originally terminated at Thousand Oaks in Berkeley, two at 14th and Franklin in Oakland, and two at High St S. in Alameda.
+Three lines originally terminated at Thousand Oaks in Berkeley, two at 14th and Franklin in Oakland, and two at High Street South in Alameda.
 The IER had two lines terminate at Thousand Oaks and two lines at West Alameda.